VictorW77-ios/Popo-Cli-Project/NOTES.md

 8. Program

 a.
 What will your app do?
 What is the user experience?
+- Generates a list of officers from which the user can dissect more information about each officer.

 b.
 Where will you get your data from?
 (This might be a website that you will scrape or if you prefer, an API.)
+- OpenOversight.com

 c.
 What will you need to do with the data once you have got it?
+- I'll need to scrape the site for both department info & officer info and structure the data in a presentable way to the user using class inheritance, Nokogiri, etc!

 d.
 What classes will you be using?
+- A Department class, Officer class, CLI class that serves as HQ for the project, and a Popo class for running the app.

 e.
 How will you display data one level deep to the user?
+- The user chooses a department (1 level) and then chooses an officer to get more information on (2nd level).

 A command line interface that shows police history/reviews
 	greeting: “Please enter officer name, part of name, vehicle license plate number, or badge number”